 The short answer is "no".
 The long answer is: depending on when your Nintendo 64 was manufactured, it might be possible to internally modify the console to work with our cable.
 Keep in mind though, that our cable design is based upon measurements taken from various revisions of the SNES.
 Depending on the type of mod performed, you could get different results.
-We have officially recommended this specific mod performed by RetroFixes to allow certain N64s to be compatible with our cable.
+Please see the compatibility list on our SNES product page for more detailed information.

 How about the Gamecube?

 Sorry, the SNES YPbPr cable will not work with the NTSC (North America or Japan) Gamecube.
 These Gamecubes do not output the required signals from the Analog A/V port.
 Only the PAL (Europe) Gamecubes do.
 We have not explicitly measured the signal amplitudes from the PAL Gamecube, but have confirmed that the SNES YPbPr Cable works with it, as stated in the list on our SNES product page.
 Keep in mind that only resolutions of 240p, 288p, 480i, and 576i are supported via the Analog A/V port.
 480p would therefore not work with the PAL Gamecube + SNES YPbPr cable combo.
 Although very unlikely, we have considered duplicating the official Gamecube YPbPr Component Cable.
 This is the one that goes in the Digital A/V port, which unfortunately only half of the Gamecubes have.
 Nintendo dropped the port sometime during the Gamecube's life to save on costs.
 There are current projects out there which intend to address this problem.
 Therefore, it's unlikely we will need to execute our own design.

 Will the SNES cable work on "X" modded console, since it uses the same A/V connector port?